SETIatHCRO/obsnerd/README.md

 You can get more tracks using `get_tracks` again

-If this looks like a good set, choose the ones you want (track number and +/- if you want to activate ODS for that track):
+If this looks like a good set, choose the ones you want:

     plan.choose_tracks()